Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Additional details and results on numerical experiments

-We first present the details of the RO model proposed by \citeec{Rath_et_al:2017ec}.
-The RO model minimizes the fixed costs and overtime costs under the worst-case scenario residing in the uncertainty set given by
+\textbf{Additional Results for the RO Model in \cite{Rath_et_al:2017}.} The RO model proposed in \cite{Rath_et_al:2017} minimizes the fixed costs and overtime costs under the worst-case scenario residing in the uncertainty set $\calD(\tau')$ given in \eqref{eqn:RO_uncertainty_set}.
+In the following, we provide further discussions and comparisons between our \spe{} and \droe{} models, and the RO model proposed in \cite{Rath_et_al:2017} based on the experiment setting in Section \ref{subsec:expt_Rath}.